leonhfr/blog/content/posts/shell-script-subcommands.md

 #   - tag1
 ---

 Shell scripts are awesome, [as we know](https://leonh.fr/help-message-for-shell-scripts/).
 Now, we have nice shell scripts that self document.
 But if you're anything like me, then you have lots of them in your `~/bin` or wherever you put them.
 One reason for that is that each script can do one thing and one thing only.
-Wouldn't it be nice if we could group different functionalities in the same files?
+Wouldn't it be nice if we could group different functionalities in the same file?

 <!--more-->

 Some CLIs already do that with subcommands.
 Think `git add` or `go get`.
 We're going to check how to simply have subcommands with shell scripts.

 First, we put each functionality in its own function.
-Each function should have the prefix `sub_`.
+Each function should be prefixed `sub_`.
 Of course, we have the documentation at the top and a help function to parse and print it.
 Note that each function also has a comment.

 ```sh
 #!/bin/bash